healthyroadGit/HeartRateSample/README.md

-# HealthyRoad - HeartRate Sample
+# IncrediblEye - HeartRate Sample
-HealthyRoad® 2015
+IncrediblEye 2015

-This is a sample of the HeartRate functionality of the HealthyRoad SDK.
+This is a sample of the HeartRate functionality of the IncrediblEye SDK.

-Compiled executables can be found in the HealthyRoad Developer Zone [(click here)](http://healthyroad.pt/devcenter/en/index.php).
+Compiled executables can be found in the IncrediblEye Developer Zone [(click here)](http://www.incredibleye.com/samplehr.php).

 ## Prerequisites